pip-services/pip-services-docs/content/en/net/tutorials/microservice_facade/step1.md

 dotnet restore
 ```

 Now our project is ready for development.
-Continue on to [Step 3 - Business operations](../step2) to start implementing the facade itself.
+Continue on to [Step 3 - Business operations](../step2).

 <span class="hide-title-link">